 Here, we applied the methodology for the QGIS-based tool to a transect across the Central TVZ.
-By choosing to analyze fault displacements of a single age surface we can determine spatial patterns of the deformation rates across the region occupied by the surface for the time period represented by the surface chosen.
+By choosing to analyze fault displacements of a single age surface we can get a picture of the deformation rates across the region occupied by the surface for the time period represented by the surface chosen.
 In this case the Earthquake Flat ignimbrite covers practically the entire width of the active rift (only a couple of moderately high scarps on the western margin of the rift do not displace the ignimbrite).
-We obtained data from as close to the transect line as possible because scarp heights appear to vary along strike of the fault traces due to the complex nature of faulting in the TVZ.
+We attempted to obtain data from as close to the transect line as possible because scarp heights appear to vary along strike of the fault traces due to the complex nature of faulting in the TVZ.
 We analyzed 33 faults in a 25-km transect from northwest to southeast in the direction of regional extension.
-We chose faults with significant offset (>5 m) because smaller faults contribute insignificantly to the overall extension of the region and often represent splays of the larger faults.
+From the primarily northeast to southwest striking fault systems of the Central TVZ, we chose faults with significant offset (>5 m) because smaller faults contribute insignificantly to the overall extension of the region and often represent splays of the larger faults.
 Thus, because of the filtering small scarps and two missing moderately high-relief scarps on the west of the transect in this study, we report a minimum extension rate for the Central TVZ below.

 For each fault, we identified the key fault components (e.g., fault scarp, hanging wall, and footwall) and determined slip estimates using MCSST.
 For our fault geometry distribution, we chose a trapezoidal distribution, centered around 70-80 degrees in dip.
-This is consistent with data obtained from geological observations in trenches and superficial exposures within 40 meters from the ground surface (Grindley 1959; Villamor and Berryman, 2001; Lamarche et al., 2006; Villamor et al., 2010, 2017).
+This is consistent with data obtained from geological observations in trenches and superficial exposures within 40 meters from the ground surface (Villamor and Berryman, 2001).